The Stress-Free Guide to John Muir Trail Permits in 2025: 5 Simple Steps to Rocking the JMT Permit Process & All of Its Quirks

 The SOBO John Muir Trail permit application, called a Yosemite National Park Wilderness Permit, is run via a lottery system due to the hike/area’s popularity.

-The lottery system is based on quotas where the park limits the total number of JMT thru-hikers entering all trailheads to 60% being able to be reserved through the lottery 24 weeks ahead of time and 40% saved for first-come/first-served permits released 7 days ahead of time.
+The lottery system is based on quotas where the park limits the total number of JMT thru-hikers entering all trailheads to 60% which are able to be reserved through the lottery 24 weeks ahead of time and 40% saved for first-come/first-served permits released 7 days ahead of time.

 Click here to learn more about how the lottery system works.